 The aromatic edible bark that is consumed globally, Cinnamon is the world’s most used baking spice.
 You may be familiar with using ground cinnamon but how to you use cinnamon sticks and is it any better than the ground version?
 Lets find out.

 The most popular form of cinnamon used for cooking and baking is the ground form.
+There is not much awareness about cinnamon stick uses or the avoidance of grinding long hard sticks each time.

-What is Cinnamon
+What Is Cinnamon Bark

 Cinnamon is an ancient spice that comes from the inner bark of several species of tropical evergreen tree called cinnamomum genus.